-Jerry was born with Cerebral Palsy but Joan had worked with people who have disabilities throughout her life, so she thought she knew what she was signing up for when they were married over twenty years ago.
-In this transparent interview Joan and Jerry share the challenges of marriage and disability but you might be surprised at what they describe as some of the greatest challenges.
-Listen in as Joan and Jerry not only offer hope to people with disabilities, to parents of children with disabilities, but also remind us that the dreams of people with disabilities aren’t much different than anyone else.
-This conversation is not just for people with disabilities!
+Jerry was born with Cerebral Palsy and Joan had worked with people who have disabilities throughout her life, so she thought she knew what she was signing up for when they were married.
+In this transparent interview, Joan and Jerry share the challenges of marriage and disability.
+But you might be surprised at what they describe as some of their greatest challenges.
+Listen as Joan and Jerry offer hope to people with disabilities, to the parents of children with disabilities, and to others as well.

-“Whatever burdens my fellow caregivers struggle with, I can help.
-I’m willing to put it all out there.”
-So says Peter Rosenberger in the introduction of his book, Hope for Caregivers.
-When Peter married Gracie over thirty years ago, he knew she had some medical issues resulting from a near fatal car accident she was in at the age of 17.
-The full impact of those issues did not hit him until a medical crisis shortly after their marriage.
-Peter candidly discusses the pressures a caregiver experiences when solely responsible for his or her spouse’s physical needs.
+In this interview, Peter Rosenberger author of Hope for the Caregiver, candidly discusses the pressures a caregiver experiences when solely responsible for his or her spouse’s physical needs.
 He humbly admits that he has made every mistake possible and is passionate about helping other caregivers avoid those pitfalls.